rehive/docs-portal/content/platform/core-resources/companies.md

 weight: 2
 ---

 The Rehive platform is a multi tenant application seperated by a `company` identifier.
 This means that the `company` is an important part of how Rehive seperates data and ensures resources do not cross client boundaries.
 To do anything in Rehive, you should always have a company.
-To create a company make use of the dashboard (TODO Add link) or take a look at the dashboard documentation (TODO Add link).
+To create a company make use of the [dashboard](https://dashboard.rehive.com) or take a look at the [dashboard documentation](/dashboard/get-started/introduction/).

 ### Object